 People who are engaged in what they do inspire others and have higher life satisfaction.

 It is principal to stay curious, study a vast majority of things that intrigue you, and find something you are passionate about.
 It does not matter if you do not like some of the classes you chose, drop it!

 Hiring a personal tutor to correctly advise you throughout university is a very smart investment.
-Not only will tutoring services help you improve academically (with homework help and test preparation) but private teachers will look for your best interests and make you pick classes that best suit you.
+Not only will local or online tutoring services help you improve academically (with homework help and test preparation) but private teachers will look for your best interests and make you pick classes that best suit you.

 University is a tough experience and a private instructor becomes a dear friend during this fragile time!

 In the United Kingdom, university dropouts rates have soared in the past few years.

 Figures show that 26,000 students in England who began studying for their first degree in 2015 did not make it beyond the first year.